-- Appointments are scheduled Tuesday through Friday between 10:00 am and 2:00 pm, and on Saturdays between 10:00 am and noon.
+- Appointments are scheduled Tuesday through Friday between 9:30 am and 12:00 pm.

-- We request a minimum donation of $25 for each animal in order to help offset the cost of care that your pet will receive.
+- We request a $30 fee for each animal in order to help offset the cost of care that your pet will receive.
 The APF relies on donations and receives no government support.
-However, we will not turn away anyone who is unable to leave a donation.
+However, we will not turn away anyone who is unable to cover this fee.

 - Your appointment will take 20-30 minutes.
 Please allow additional time for multiple pets.

 - In an emergency situation in which an owner is not able to wait to schedule an appointment to surrender a pet, we will accept it.

 Intake by appointment offers benefits for pet owners and their animals

 - An appointment allows our staff to spend time with the owner one-on-one in a more private setting.

 - A scheduled time provides more opportunity for owners to share in-depth information about their pet.

 - More information enables us to provide more thorough information on the animal with potential adopters.